TanujaKudkar/Brain-Tumor-Detection-Using-CNN/README.md

 15% of the data for testing, i.e. 225 positive and 225 negative examples, resulting in 450 example images.

 # Part 2: Data Preprocessing
-Keras's  'ImageDataGenerator' class ensures that model receives new variation of training image at each epoch by applying random transformation.
+Keras's  'ImageDataGenerator' class ensures that model receives new variation of training images at each epoch by applying random transformation.
-I've use different authentication techniques like
+I've use different transformation techniques like rescaling, zooming, horizontal_flip, nearest filling for training dataset.
-I've set batch size = .
+I've set batch size = 16 .
+This will reduce overall memory usage.
-This will reduce overall memory usage. flow method allows to read the images directory from directory and augment them while network model is learning on training images.
+'flow_from_directory' method allows to read the images directly from directory and augment them while network model is learning on training images.
 For testing dataset, I've set batch size = 1, because in real life scenario, we process 1 image at a time.

 # Part 3: CNN architecture that I've built:

 # Results:
 The model was trained for 24 epochs.
 The best validation accuracy was achieved on the 23rd iteration.

 # Conclution:

 Hope this helps🙂.
 Thank you!